Ross Bay Cemetery: History

 The cemetery was opened in late 1872, with the first burial being Mary Letitia (Pemberton) Pearse, wife of Benjamin Pearse.
 The 27.5 acre (111,000 m^{2}) cemetery is part of a public park and its south side faces Ross Bay on the Pacific Ocean.
-It is named after its owner, Isabella Mainville Ross, the first registered independent woman landowner in British Columbia.
-Isabella was also Indigenous, an Anishinaabe and French Métis woman, which makes her accomplishment even more remarkable.
+It is named after its owner, Isabella Mainville Ross, the first registered independent woman landowner in British Columbia; Isabella was also Indigenous, Anishinaabe and French Métis.
 Her Métis son, Alexander Ross, was buried in the cemetery in 1876.
 His grave marker is the only known original marker left in possession of the Old Cemeteries Society.
 The old wooden marker is still used as a model for heritage markers.
 Isabella Ross was buried across the path from Alexander in 1885.
 In 1994, the Old Cemeteries Society marked Isabella's grave with a heritage marker, styled after the one she chose for Alexander.

 In 1911, a sea wall had to be constructed because of the severe erosion that occurred as a result of the relentless pounding of the ocean's waves.
 During the 1930s, the City began planting a large number of trees and today the cemetery is quite different from the original that was mainly barren ground.

 The Victorian-style Ross Bay Cemetery, contains numerous elaborate mausoleums and tall pillars from the early elite.
 Because the city of Victoria is the capital of the province of British Columbia, until the second quarter of the 20th century when improved ferry service and air travel made mobility to and from the island much easier, most senior politicians made Victoria their permanent home.
 As such, Ross Bay Cemetery is the burial site for many of the province's premiers.